 Inflation, of course, is running hot at the moment.
 The latest Consumer Price Index released by the U.S. Bureau of Labor Statistics showed a 5.4% year-over-year increase, matching the largest rise in 13 years.
 Food, shelter and energy are among the sectors experiencing the biggest spikes.
 This is making it harder for many Americans to meet their basic needs.

 Yes, I realize that inflation cutting into rewards is a first-world problem.
 But if you’re on this site, you’re probably a credit card enthusiast like me.
 And many of us like to earn cash back on everyday purchases to help lower our bills.

-My favorite credit card is the Blue Cash Preferred Card® from American Express.
+My favorite credit card is the Blue Cash Preferred® Card from American Express.
 I especially love the fact that it gives 6% cash back on U.S. supermarket purchases (up to $6,000 in annual purchases, then the rate drops to 1% cash back).
-If you spend exactly $6,000 at U.S. supermarkets, you’ll earn $360 in cash back.
+If you spend exactly $6,000 at U.S. supermarkets in a year, you’ll earn $360 in cash back.
 That alone more than justifies the $95 annual fee.

 I like some of the card’s other perks, too, but let’s stick with the grocery example.
 My family of four spends an average of about $240 per week (approximately $12,500 per year) on groceries.
 That’s why the $6,000 cap bugs me.
 And it hasn’t changed since it was introduced in 2012.

 If it were adjusted for inflation, $6,000 in 2012 is equivalent to $7,169 today, according to USInflationCalculator.com.
 Shouldn’t the limit rise periodically to reflect price changes?